 Transphobic Hate Crime is when someone picks on you because you are Transgender

 Faith Hate Crime is when someone picks on you because you are a Muslim, or a Hindu, or a Pagan. if you are a Muslim who is a victim of hate crime it’s called Islamophobia.
-If you are Jewish (whether you are religious or not), it’s called Anti-semitic Hate Crime.
+If you are Jewish (whether you are religious or not), it’s called Anti-Semitic Hate Crime.

 Hate crime can happen anywhere – at home, in the streets, at work or school or college.
-Hate can happen on social media or in chat rooms, or dating sites. if you are a target of on-line hate crime, you can report it to the social media platformmer, like Facebook or Twitter.
+Hate can happen on social media or in chat rooms, or dating sites. if you are a target of on-line hate crime, you can report it to the social media platform, like Facebook or Twitter.

 Hate crime can involve

 - Making malicious accusations – accusing you of being a paedophile

 - Threatening to ‘out’ you about your sexuality, disability or gender identity

 - Blocking access to your home – for example deliberately parking in your Blue Badge space, or putting bins in front of your house so you can’t get in or out

 - Threats to you or partner, your family (or your personal assistants if you are a disabled person who needs support)

 - Damaging disability equipment (your long cane, your car, your wheelchair ) or your home